James Patton (Virginia colonist): Career as a merchant sea captain

-Lutwidge and Patton had numerous disagreements, as detailed in Lutwidge's preserved letters from 1739-40.
+Lutwidge and Patton had numerous disagreements, as detailed in Lutwidge's preserved letters from 1739 to 1740.
 In December 1739 Lutwidge wrote: "I have mett wth Boath Knaves and fooles in plenty...but of all ye Knaves I Ever mett with, Patton has out don them all....
 Hell itself can’t outdo him."

 Patton brought goods by ship to several European ports, including Amsterdam and Genoa.
 He frequently landed at Hobb's Hole in Virginia.
 Patricia Johnson states that Patton also transported slaves to Virginia.
 In 1730, he brought to Virginia the thoroughbred stallion racehorse Bulle Rock, retired from racing, but who was mated to at least 39 English or Spanish mares and sired many other well-known racehorses.

 Immigration to Virginia, 1740

 The first reliable evidence of Patton's activities in Virginia is two letters from William Beverley, addressed to Patton at Kirkcudbright.
 Beverley was a wealthy Virginia politician who was active in importing and exporting a variety of goods.
 In 1736, Beverley obtained a 118,000-acre land grant, later called Beverley Manor, which encompasses much of present-day Augusta County.
 A grantee was able to keep 1000 acres for every family that settled on the land.
 In 1737 Beverley represented Virginia's Orange County (from which Augusta County was created in 1738) in the Virginia House of Burgesses.
 On August 8, 1737, Beverley wrote to Patton, "I should be very glad if you could import families enough to take the whole off from our hands at a reasonable price and tho' the order mentions families from Pensilvania [sic], yet families from Ireland will do as well."
 On 22 August, Beverley wrote a second letter, stating that the grant was for 30,000 acres.
 He offered Patton one quarter of it in payment for Patton's efforts "to procure families to come in & settle it."
 Beverley also wrote, "I heartily wish you success & a safe return to us," suggesting that Patton had already visited Virginia and had met Beverley in person.
 The letters indicate that Patton and Beverley had been corresponding for some time.

 In 1738, Patton sailed to Virginia from the port of Whitehaven, as captain of the Walpole, arriving at Belle Haven, Fairfax County, Virginia on 26 August.
 Among his passengers was his sister Elizabeth, her husband John Preston, and her son, the 8-year-old William Preston, Patton's nephew, and forty-six other prospective settlers.
 There is some evidence that Patton's wife and two daughters were also on board.
 Letitia Floyd Lewis, granddaughter of William Preston, wrote a letter to Robert William Hughes, dated 13 June 1879, describing her family history.
 Although the original letter appears to be lost, a transcription was printed in The Richmond Standard on 18 September 1880.
 The letter says that: